• Who We Are

 2. Explore Alternatives - Salt isn’t always necessary.
 If you’re dealing with temperatures below 15°F, traditional rock salt (sodium chloride) won’t work effectively.
 Use alternatives like sand or coffee grounds for traction or a calcium magnesium acetate-based deicer, which is gentler on the environment.
 (EPA Deicing Guide)

-3. Beware of oversalting - A little salt goes a long way.
+3. Beware of Oversalting - A little salt goes a long way.
 Apply only the necessary amount to treat your driveway or walkway.
 A 12-ounce mug is sufficient to treat a 20-foot driveway.
 Leave about three inches of space between salt granules.
 Oversalting doesn’t improve safety and only adds to pollution.

-2025 Winter Salt Week Webinars
+2026 Winter Salt Week Free Livestreams

 Recent Articles